Does Tea Tree Oil Repel Ticks

 Attention: There are recommendations to put a drop of tea tree oil onto a tick, before pulling it out.
 DO NOT DO THAT!

 DO NOT try to remove a tick that is already feeding by putting tea tree oil on it.
-This may trigger a shock in the tick, which leads to increased salivation and the potential transfer of bacteria or viruses.
+This may trigger a shock in the tick, which leads to increased salivation and potential transfer of bacteria or viruses.

 Tea Tree 100% Pure Essential Oil